VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Indexed-Search/search-query-syntax-reference.md

 ﻿# Search Query Syntax

-Virto's unified search has a special query syntax.
+Virto unified search has a special query syntax.
 It is processed by our proprietary query syntax parser.
 The parser interprets it into the Virto query object model.
 Then, an appropriate search adapter translates it into specific search engine syntax.
 This makes the query syntax search engine agnostic.

 The syntax defines the grammar for the `searchPhrase` expression as follows: